How Can You Be An Original Artist if You Can’t Envision What You’re Trying to Create?

-As an aphantasic artist, this question has passed through my mind many times.
-I first discovered I had aphantasia, the inability to create mental images, in 2019.
+As an aphantasic artist, this question has often passed through my mind.
+I first discovered I had aphantasia, the inability to visualize, in 2019.

-The discovery that my inner world was different than most other artists was a tough pill to swallow, and even at times swayed me from pursuing art.
-Yet, as an up-and-coming artist, I remain determined to find new ways and novel techniques for expressing my creativity.
+The discovery that my inner world was different than most other artists was a tough pill to swallow, and even at times, swayed me from pursuing art.
+Yet, as an up-and-coming artist, I remain determined to find new ways and novel techniques for creating with aphantasia.

-Through trial and error, I have managed to find techniques that work for me and am on the right path to discovering my true originality.
+Through trial and error, I have found techniques that work for me, and I am on the right path to discovering my true originality as an artist.

-Before I share some of these techniques, some background; I have always been a very creative person.
-I’ve been drawing, painting and playing instruments since I was 10 years old.
+Before I share some of these techniques, some background.
+I have always been a very creative person.
+I’ve been drawing, painting and playing instruments since I was ten years old.
 For as long as I can remember, the arts have always been my passion.

 Yet, calling myself an “artist” is something that has never come easy for me, especially since discovering I have aphantasia.

-Like most artists, I find myself concerned that what I’m creating isn’t original.
+Like most artists, I am concerned that my creation isn’t original.
 However, unlike most artists, I lack a functioning mind’s eye.
-I often find myself questioning whether or not it’s even possible to create original work when you can’t picture things in your mind?
+I often question whether creating original work is possible when you can’t picture things in your mind.

 This all changed about three months ago when I decided to start drawing again after a burst of inspiration.
-I knew I struggled with originality and mental blindness but decided to try to work on mastering a different set of techniques for improving my craft.
+I knew I struggled with originality and mental blindness, but I decided to work on mastering different techniques for improving my craft.